-Prior to any oil sands lease development project, Petroteq's Oil Sands Division will initiate a procedural policy which includes the appointment of geological and/or environmental consultants.
-These are usually local organizations with extensive knowledge of the area that will generate an environmental impact report examining any possible issue pertaining to geology, nature issues and cultural or heritage elements.
+Prior to any oil sands lease development project, Petroteq's Oil Sands Division will initiate a procedural policy which includes the appointment of additional geological and/or environmental consultants.
+These are usually local organizations with extensive knowledge of the area who will generate an environmental impact report examining any possible issue pertaining to geology, nature issues and cultural or heritage elements.
 These findings are summarized and issued to local and state governments for approval prior to the initiation of any lease development program.

 PETROTEQ'S ENVIRONMENTALLY FRIENDLY TECHNOLOGY SEEMS TO FIT PERFECTLY WITH UTAH'S RESPONSIBLE RESOURCES DEVELOPMENT VISION.

 It took Petroteq's technology team more than four years to develop an environmentally friendly oil sands extraction technology that didn't affect the environment and, at the same time, was commercially viable.
-Extensive research was also undertaken to develop a combination of benign solvents that could efficiently extract the oil from the sands.
+Extensive research was also undertaken to develop a combination of solvents that could efficiently extract the oil from the sands.
 The system also had to adapt to the type of surface oil sands deposits.
-After several years of enhancing the system's components and processing systems, Petroteq's engineers finally succeeded and unveiled its first extraction plant of its kind in the world, on October 1, 2014, in Vernal Utah.
+After several years of enhancing the system's components and processing systems, Petroteq's engineers finally succeeded and unveiled the first extraction plant of its kind in the world, on October 1, 2014, in Vernal Utah.